Learn to Hunt

 All well services in Iowa - including well construction and renovation or rehabilitation, pump installation and pump repairs, pressure switch and pressure tank replacement, and geothermal borehole construction requires a Iowa DNR Certified Well Contractor be present on the job site and in direct charge at the time well services are being performed.
 The rules for well contractor certification can be found in 567 Iowa Administrative Code Chapter 82.

-Geotechnical Investigation Boreholes - Iowa DNR private well construction permits are not required for borings that are installed only to study the soil structure - like those used as part of a geotechnical investigation required to design and place foundations or footings for buildings or other structures.
-A well construction permit and Iowa DNR Well Contractor Certification is required if your geotechnical investigation includes placing a well casing or screen in a borehole to monitor or collect groundwater samples.
+Geotechnical Investigation Boreholes - Iowa DNR private well construction permit is not required for any boring installed only to study the soil structure - like those used as part of a geotechnical investigation required to design and place foundations or footings for buildings or other structures.
+A well construction permit and Iowa DNR Well Contractor Certification is required if your geotechnical investigation includes placing well casings or screens in any boreholes to monitor or collect groundwater samples.
 Any investigation boreholes that are positioned in areas that will not be immediately excavated must be properly plugged with bentonite products or neat cement.

 Geoprobe® Style Boreholes - Iowa DNR private well construction permits are not required for Geoprobe® style boreholes as long as temporary or permanent well casing is not installed in the borehole.
 Example, when sampling of groundwater through the probe tip without using any casing.
 If your boring(s) will place any casing in the ground, you need to obtain well construction permits before any probe work is started and have a Iowa DNR Certified Well Contractor on-site during the installation.
 All probe holes must be properly plugged with bentonite products or neat cement as soon as the sampling work is completed.